JonoReshef/SQL-Agent/ARCHITECTURE.md

 ## Executive Summary

-A test-driven Python system for analyzing Outlook emails to extract product information, match against inventory using **database-driven hierarchical filtering**, and generate comprehensive 5-sheet Excel reports with full database persistence.
-The system processes individual `.msg` files (no threading), uses Azure OpenAI (GPT-5) for intelligent extraction, PostgreSQL 17 with **thread_hash** as primary key for deduplication, and is orchestrated via LangGraph workflows.
-Additionally, a **SQL Chat Workflow** provides natural language query access to the database via FastAPI REST API.
+A **full-stack, production-ready system** for analyzing Outlook emails to extract product information, match against inventory using **database-driven hierarchical filtering**, and generate comprehensive 5-sheet Excel reports with full database persistence.
+The system also provides a **natural language SQL chat interface** for querying the database.
+The system includes:

+- **Email Analysis Backend**: Python-based email analysis using Azure OpenAI (gpt-5 with low reasoning effort) orchestrated via LangGraph workflows with fuzzy matching
+- **SQL Chat Backend**: LangGraph-based natural language to SQL translation using Azure OpenAI (gpt-4.1) with conversation persistence via PostgreSQL checkpointer
+- **REST API**: FastAPI server with Server-Sent Events (SSE) streaming for real-time chat responses
+- **Frontend**: Modern Next.js 14 web interface with TypeScript and Tailwind CSS for interactive SQL chat
+- **Infrastructure**: Docker Compose deployment for PostgreSQL 17 (with pgvector), Redis, backend, and frontend services

+The system processes individual `.msg` files (no threading), uses PostgreSQL 17 with **thread_hash** as primary key for deduplication, and provides a **natural language SQL chat interface** with conversation persistence.

 **Key Features**: